sqlbot/dtsl-mysql/README.md

      WHERE took_place_at >= '2016-02-01 00:00:00'
        AND took_place_at < '2016-03-01 00:00:00';

-This form presents the optimzer with constant values, which it readily uses to select rows from the index on `took_place_at`.
+This form presents the optimizer with constant values, which it readily uses to select rows from the index on `took_place_at`.

 DTSL allows you to write this query without having to do the date math separately.